artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 ## A note on code style

-I am of the \_why [camp of programming](https://www.smashingmagazine.com/2010/05/why-a-tale-of-a-post-modern-genius/#dont-be-afraid-to-take-risks) - the code we are spelunking through can feel foreign to modern Objective-C, and it's not got tests.
-The end result of all this code _is_ beautiful, whether the code is - is a matter of perspective.
+I am of the \_why [camp of programming](https://www.smashingmagazine.com/2010/05/why-a-tale-of-a-post-modern-genius/#dont-be-afraid-to-take-risks) - the code we are spelunking through can feel foreign to modern Objective-C, and it's not got tests. [@Johno1962][johnno1962] described it to me as being like 1997's Objective-C. The end result of all this code _is_ beautiful, whether the code is - is a matter of perspective.
+I'm super happy it exists.

 ## Targets

 * InjectionPlugin - The user facing Xcode plugin
-* InjectionLoader - A Bundle target which is used to skip patching a project for injection.
+* InjectionLoader - A Bundle used to skip patching a project for injection.
 * iOSBundleTemplate - A folder to a reference implementation of a iOS Project
-* OSXBundleTemplate - A folder to a reference implementation of a OSX Project
+* OSXBundleTemplate - Same but for OSX Project
 * unhide - A command line tool that extracts symbols from a Swift Framework

 ## Implementation Order